 How to cite this article:

-Nazima Jamal, Azam Pasha, Sreeshna P, Chaitra KR, Smitha Shetty and Rashmi J. Comparison of horizontal lip position between skeletal class I and class II using five reference planes: A cephalometric study.
-International Journal of Applied Dental Sciences.
-2020; 6(1): 224-228.
+Nazima Jamal, Azam Pasha, Sreeshna P, Chaitra KR, Smitha Shetty, Rashmi J. Comparison of horizontal lip position between skeletal class I and class II using five reference planes: A cephalometric study.
+Int J Appl Dent Sci 2020;6(1):224-228.